SuperElastix/SuperElastix-Documentation/source/UserComponentCreation.rst

 This is a quick overview how to add you own registration components to SuperElastix.

-Build SuperElastix locally:
+Test if you can build SuperElastix locally:

 - git clone github.com/SuperElastix/SuperElastix (to contribute consider `forking <https://guides.github.com/activities/forking/>`_ first)
-- use cmake with our SuperBuild to get and build all external dependencies automatically, see GettingStarted_.
+- use cmake with our SuperBuild to get and build all external dependencies automatically, see :ref:`GettingStarted`.

 To create a new component: